mantlenetworkio/mantle/ops/README.md

 **Stopping the project removing the containers will not clear this volume**

-To remove the influxdb and grafana data, run a commands like
+To remove the influxdb and grafana data, run a command like
 ```
 docker volume rm ops_influxdb_data
 docker volume rm ops_grafana_data